Conscription in the United Kingdom: Bermuda

 From 1894, recruitment into the new part-time military reserves raised under the 1892 acts had originally followed the post-1850s practices in England for the Militia of the United Kingdom, in which soldiers voluntarily enlisted for six years (embodied for the duration of wars or emergencies, or otherwise only for annual training), and the Volunteer Force, in which part-time soldiers served voluntarily and could quit their service with 14 days' notice, except while embodied for training, war, or national emergency.
-The Militia, Volunteer force, and Yeomanry were merged into the Territorial Force (later renamed the Territorial Army) in Britain in 1907–1908, with the introduction of terms of service (specific lengths of service for which volunteers enlisted), but this did not occur in Bermuda until the 1920s (1921 for the BVRC and 1928 for the BMA, as post-war reductions of the British Government's defence budget let to the reduction of the regular army components of the Bermuda Garrison, with the reserve units taking on greater responsibilities).
+The Militia became the Special Reserve (which was allowed to lapse after the First World War) and the Volunteer Force and Yeomanry were merged into the Territorial Force (later renamed the Territorial Army and in 2014 the Army Reserve) in Britain in 1907–1908, with the introduction of terms of service for the Territorial Force (specific lengths of service for which volunteers engaged, so that they could no longer quit until completing their engagements), but this did not occur in Bermuda until the 1920s (1921 for the BVRC and 1928 for the BMA, as post-war reductions of the British Government's defence budget led to the reduction of the regular army components of the Bermuda Garrison, with the reserve units taking on greater responsibilities).
 Conscription into the Bermuda Militia Artillery and the Bermuda Volunteer Rifle Corps was discussed during the First World War, but had not been put into place before the cessation of hostilities.
 It was introduced during the Second World War, with conscripts serving full-time for the duration in the BMA, BVRC, the Bermuda Volunteer Engineers (raised in 1931), or the Bermuda Militia Infantry (raised in 1939).
 Those unable to serve full-time were directed into the Bermuda Home Guard (raised for the duration of the war).
 Although conscription ended with the war, a shortfall of volunteers led to its reintroduction to the BVRC in 1957 (when the regular army components of the Bermuda Garrison were withdrawn, leaving only the two territorials in Bermuda) and the BMA in 1960.
 Since the two units were amalgamated in 1965, conscription was retained until July 2018, making the Royal Bermuda Regiment the last conscripted force serving under the British Crown.
+As per the "Bermuda Report" for 1965 and 1966:

+All local male British Subjects between 18 and 25 years of age are required to register for military training.
+The Act provides machinery for conscription to supplement the voluntary enlistments and so maintain the strength of the unit.